image descriprion

 Sword Beach was the codename for a landing area for the Allied invaders on the coast of Normandy during D-Day on June 6, 1944.
 The area was assigned to the British Second Army.
 Stretching 8 km from Ouistreham to Saint-Aubin-sur-Mer it was the furthest east of the landing points and around 15 km from Caen.
 The landing site was divided into four zones - Oboe, Peter, Queen and Roger (west-east).
 The landing was concentrated in Queen Sector to the east of Lion-sur-Mer.
 The key objective was to quickly reach and capture the key town of Caen and the nearby Carpiquet aerodrome to the west.
 Landings began at 0725 when the 3rd Division landed in Peter and Queen

-8. Spot 8 21st Panzer Division Counter-Attack
+8. Spot 8 Lunch Break

-9. Spot 9 Saint-Aubin-sur-Mer, Nan Red
+9. Spot 9 Saint-Aubin-sur-Mer, Nan Red (drive through)

 Uno Beach was the code name of one of the five main landing sites of the Allied invasion of the coast of Normandy on D-Day during World War II.
 It was situated between Sword Beach and Gold Beach.
 It is also known as the Canadian beach, as it was assigned to the 3rd Canadian Infantry Division.
 Juno Beach stretched from Saint-Aubin-sur-Mer on the east to Courseulles-sur-Mer on the west.
 Nan Sector.
 Two assault companies of The Queen's Own Rifles were to land and take Bernières, a small beachfront resort town.
 Two companies of The North Shore (New Brunswick) Regiment were assigned to capture St-Aubin, another resort town.
 DD tanks of the Fort Garry Horse was to support both groups, with Le Régiment de la Chaudière from Quebec in reserve.
 Nan Red Sector is where we will give you information about the German defences near a bunker in which a 50 mm caliber canon still guards the access of the village.
 This is where the North Shore Regiment and Duplex Drive tanks of the Fort Garry Horse landed